cranndarach/codeblock/whos-good-at-what.md

 If you don't see it, add it.
 It doesn't have to be a programming language; related tools are helpful too.

+## Atom

+* Rachael - experienced, probably know if there's a package that does what you're looking for, might be able to help hack it directly

 ## CSS

 * Rachael - reasonably experienced